Stuart Forster interviews chef Jamie Scott of The Newport Restaurant at Newport-on-Tay near Dundee, Scotland.

 “Their feedback was key to me winning…I improved every dish,” he adds.
 “Every round I was getting better… and worked as hard as I normally do.”

-Winning the MasterChef title has had a positive impact on Scott.
+Winning the MasterChef title has had a positive impact on Jamie.
 “It’s given me a lot of confidence in my cooking ability and myself,” he comments.

-The opening of the Newport Restaurant marks the beginning of a new chapter for the talented chef, who’s still in his 20s.
+Opening the Newport Restaurant marked the beginning of a new chapter for the talented Scottish chef.

 Location of Newport Restaurant